040code/040code/_posts/2019-03-14-spring-boot-graphql.md

 ### Some thoughts

 The example above shows how you can enable your Spring Boot service with a GraphQL API.
-But GraphQL will become really powerful when you combine multiple (REST) API in one GraphQL endpoint to creat a fluent and understandable API.
+Adding a GraphQL layer to your existing (siimple) service is fairly easy with the tools.
+But GraphQL will become really powerful when you combine multiple (REST) API in one GraphQL endpoint to create a fluent and understandable API.

+If a java based approach is in that case the best way to go, I don't know yet.
+In that case it could be interesting to dive into [Rejoiner](https://github.com/google/rejoiner).